thenicekat/InformationRetrievalExperiments/Assignment_2/Readme.txt

 To check java-python interop

-First run server.java file
+First run StatsCalculator.java file (Server)
-Then run pyj_test.py file
+Then run pyj_server.py file (client - naming little bad, ik) Server - Client conn should work
-Server - Client conn should work
+Check pyj_server.py file on how to use the java functions in python

 *** Do note this is currently only working when both server and client are in the same directory